The Instant Pot Stuffed Butternut Squash is an easy vegetarian dish – it’s filled with kale, quinoa, goat cheese and a balsamic vinaigrette.

 Just like its winter squash cousin, the pumpkin, the seeds in a butternut squash can also be eaten.
 There aren’t as many seeds in a butternut squash, but don’t miss this chance to have a delicious snack!

-You can simply roast the seeds with seasonings of your choice (I like chili powder, cumin and a squeeze of lime juice) and enjoy them as a high protein snack.
+You can simply roast the seeds with seasonings of your choice (I like chili powder, cumin and a squeeze of lime juice) and enjoy them as a high-protein snack.

 You can also hull squash seeds.
-To do this, boil them in salted water for about ten minutes.
+To do this, boil them in salted water for about 10 minutes.
 After they have cooled, pinch out the seed inside each hull.
-These kernels are known as pepitas.
+These kernels are known as pepitas, which are great as toppings for soups and salads.

 More Instant Pot squash recipes